 In September, a spokesperson from U.S. Customs and Border Protection (CBP) told Fox News that those who engage in the soon-to-be-legal Canadian marijuana business may be banned from entering the United States.

 In a major reversal, the U.S. government has issued clarification that this will not be the case.
 According to reporting from Canada Immigration Newsletter, employees of Canada’s legal marijuana industry will generally be ‘admissible’.
-Below, our Los Angeles immigration lawyers provide a brief overview of the new guidance from (CBP).
+Below, our immigration lawyer in Los Angeless provide a brief overview of the new guidance from (CBP).

 Three Things Canadians Need to Know About Legal Marijuana and Travel to the United States